traitecoevo/plant/doc/design.md

 Need to decide on names for accessor functions.
 Probably change `set_params` to `set_parameters` to continue avoiding abbreviations.

+## Control

+In contrast with Parameters, this is where I'm thinking we can dump all the algorithmic control parameters.
+The separation is fairly arbitrary, of course.
+Not sure how we'll assign these, but thinking something like the way that strategy is done on pointers seems about right.
+We can just provide one on construction?
+Then bundle it together with Parameters so that only Species & Plant need to bother about getting one specially.

 # Design issues:

 ## Standalone Plants, Populations, etc.